cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 should enter at least four rows into the table, but you can enter more if you need to.

-!!! note "Lab Report Task 6: Save Optimized Analysis Data Table"
+!!! note "Lab Report Task 6: Optimized Analysis Data Table"

     Save your completed data table with your analysis of the optimized design and include it in your report.